Index bounded relative symplectic cohomology: The induced spectral sequence

-In the construction of this spectral sequence, its first page is calculated by using all differentials of which the change of the $\tilde{\omega}$-energy are less than $\hbar$.
+Then this new filtration induces a convergent spectral sequence.
+Its first page is calculated by using all differentials of which the change of the $\tilde{\omega}$-energy are less than $\hbar$.
 On the other hand, Floer solutions that are not contained in $D$ are weighted by a positive $\tilde{\omega}$-energy greater than $\hbar$.
 Hence the first page of this spectral sequence is calculated by all differentials and continuation maps that are in $D$.
 Since in $D$ our Hamiltonian function is a fixed function, the continuation maps are identity maps and the differentials give the classical symplectic cohomology $SH^{k}(D; \Lambda_{E})$.
-In particular, when $[\tilde{\omega}]=0$, there will not be outside contribution hence the spectral sequence degenerates at its first page.
+In particular, when $[\tilde{\omega}]=0\in H^{2}(M, D; \mathbb{Z})$, there will not be outside contribution hence the spectral sequence degenerates at its first page.
 Now we have completed the proof of $(1)$ and $(3)$ in Theorem \ref{main}.